cvisionai/Tator-Native/doc/build_windows.md

 static libraries.
 Most likely Qt will need to be built from scratch; see detailed instructions below.

-**IMPORTANT: Make sure that you build Qt with the same compiler you will use for building the application (e.g. all MSVC 32 bit, or all MSVC 64 bit).**
+**IMPORTANT: Make sure that you build Qt with the same architecture you will use for building the application (e.g. all MSVC 32 bit, or all MSVC 64 bit).**

 Building static Qt on Windows
 -----------------------------